 \subsection{Measures on independent sets}

 The primary goal of this section is to construct the measure defined in the proof of Lemma \ref{lem:LebTR}.
 We take a somewhat broader approach of independent interest.
-First we prove a lemma about building measures on Boolean algebras, which is probably well-known, but we were unable to find a reference.
-Let $B$ be a Boolean algebra, with join, meet, complement, and induced partial order denoted $\sqcup$, $\sqcap$, $\cop$, and $\sqseq$, respectively.
-Given a finite set $X\seq B$, we use $\bigsqcap X$ and $\bigsqcup X$ to denote $\bigsqcap_{x\in \sigma}x$ and $\bigsqcup_{x\in \sigma}x$, respectively.
+Let $B$ be a Boolean algebra, with join, meet, complement, top element, bottom element, and induced partial order denoted $\sqcup$, $\sqcap$, $\cop$, $\top$, $\bot$, and $\sqseq$, respectively.
+Given $X\seq B$, let $X\cop =\{x\cop :x\in X\}$ and, assuming $X$ is finite, let $\bigsqcap X=\bigsqcap_{x\in X} x$.